alessia-tonicello/California-Housing-Prices-Analysis/README.md

 2. Data Cleaning
    - Identified and handled missing values:
-       - Located rows with missing data using .isnull() and inspected them.
+       - Located rows with missing data using ```.isnull()``` and inspected them.
-       - Dropped rows or columns with significant missing data (dropna() and drop() functions).
+       - Dropped rows or columns with significant missing data (```dropna()``` and ```drop()``` functions).

 3. Data Analysis
+   - Explored the relationship between geographic features and housing prices using scatter plots.
+   - Investigated the correlation between features such as median income, population, and median house value.
+   - Analyzed the impact of proximity to the ocean on housing prices.
+   - Evaluated household density and its relationship with median income and median house value.

 4. Visualization
    - Used Matplotlib to visualize the data